Neil Siegel: Career

-His personal science and engineering contributions have centered on techniques for ultra-low bandwidth intra-network routing and achieving acceptable dynamics through what he calls "force-structure-aware" networks.
+His personal science and engineering contributions included many of the most-important techniques for transitioning the internet from wired to wireless operation.
+These include techniques for adapting the internet to operate over the slower and less reliable communications links entailed in wireless operation, such as a patent for performing routing in a constantly-changing network (ultra-low bandwidth intra-network routing) and achieving acceptable dynamics through what he calls "force-structure-aware" networks.
+He and his team also hold the first patent for having the display screen on a mobile device turn as the device is rotated, and they also hold the first patent for remote security administration of mobile devices that have been lost or stolen.

 He has been a pioneer in large-scale deployments of GPS-enabled applications (like the Blue-Force Tracking system).
 He has also been active in the field of structuring large-scale software developments so as to match the skill distribution encountered in real-world teams.

-Since mid-2001, he has been the chief technology officer of TRW's Systems (now Northrop Grumman Mission Systems, and later, Northrop Grumman Mission Systems).
+Since mid-2001, he has been the chief technology officer of TRW's Systems (now Northrop Grumman Mission Systems, and later, Northrop Grumman Information Systems).
 Prior to his tenure as VP / CTO, he served as VP / general manager of the Tactical Systems Division.

 His work during this time has extended his earlier work in military networks, force-structure-aware networks, and large-scale system engineering methodologies.
 He retired at the end of 2015.
 He served as a VP and officer of the company for nearly 18 years.

 As of 2016, Siegel became the IBM Professor of Engineering Management at USC.
-He is also an Adjunct Professor of Engineering at UCLA.
-Additionally, Siegel also teaches undergraduate engineering classes.
+In 2021, he also became a Professor of Computer Science Practice; in 2024, he became a Professor of Industrial and Systems Engineering Practice with Distinction; and in 2025, he also became a Professor of Computer Science Practice with Distinction.
+He is also an adjunct professor of engineering at UCLA.